 Students are required to take CW 200A Poetry and CW 201A Short Story, and CW204A Creative Nonfiction at Eckerd College.

 For a minor in Creative Writing students take five courses which bear the CW designation.
 Three must be Eckerd College courses, and two CW courses must be 300 level or higher.
 A Literature course may be substituted for one of these courses.

-Creative Writing Majors must complete the following course work.
+For the B.A. and B.F.A. in Creative Writing, majors must complete the following course work.